Extensions in Jacobian algebras via punctured skein relations: Cluster algebras from surfaces and skein relations

 \section{Cluster algebras from surfaces and skein relations}

-In the first part of this section we follow \cite{FST}.
-The reader can find there more details about the following notions, we recall them briefly.
+Here we summarize some definitions and results on cluster algebras arising from surfaces.
+In particular, we want to recover some equations that can be shown in pictures over the punctured disk and that will relate to non-split extensions.

 Let $S$ be a connected oriented 2-dimensional Riemann surface with non empty boundary $\partial S$.
 Fix a non-empty finite set $M$ of marked points.
 There is at least one marked point on each connected boundary component.
 The marked points in the interior of $S$ are called punctures.
 The pair $(S,M)$ is called a \emph{bordered marked surface} or, in a shortened way, a \emph{surface}.
+For more details, see \cite{FST}.